Transjakarta: Stations

-Some of the elevated bridge ramps connecting the stations have gentle slopes to accommodate disabled passengers, although some require passengers to walk a relatively long way up the ramps before doubling back to reach the boarding stations.
-The floors of the bridges are typically made of tread plates, although some newer ones use concrete.
-However, noise is a problem for tread plates due to the movement of passengers, and some tread plates may become slippery during the rainy season.
-Older stations usually lack sanitary facilities, although newer ones include large and disable-friendly restrooms and praying rooms (musala).
+Older stations usually lack sanitary facilities, although newer ones include large and wheelchair-friendly restrooms and praying rooms (musalla).

-Other facilities in a Transjakarta stations include fans, top-up vending machines (although some older and smaller shelters lack this), and wayfinding boards showing which bus stops at which gate.
-All stations are also equipped with passenger information system (PIS) displays for each platform direction showing estimated time of arrival and number of upcoming and arriving buses, although its accuracy is questionable as it does not account traffic jams.
-Some stations have two stories, with the upper story serving another corridor going through an overpass (such as Flyover Jatinegara, a transit point of Corridor 10 and 11) or as a commercial area of food chains and minimarkets (such as Bundaran HI Astra, M.H.
+Other facilities at a Transjakarta station include fans, top-up vending machines, and wayfinding boards.
+All stations are also equipped with passenger information system (PIS) displays for each platform direction, showing the estimated arrival times of upcoming buses.
+Some stations have two stories, with the upper story serving another corridor that passes through an overpass (such as Flyover Jatinegara, an interchange station for Corridors 10 and 11) or a commercial area with food chains and minimarkets (such as Bundaran HI Astra, M.H.
 Thamrin, Tosari, and Dukuh Atas).

-Based on the routes they serve, there are three types of Transjakarta stations.
-All of them serve at least one BRT corridor, and may also serve some cross-corridor BRT routes and partially integrated non-BRT routes.
+Based on the services they serve, there are three types of Transjakarta stations.
+All of them serve at least one BRT corridor, and may also serve some cross-corridor BRT services and partially integrated non-BRT services.